-The International English Language Testing System or IELTS as it is recognized universally is formed to evaluate the expertise and language skills of applicants across distinct areas of the English Language.
+The International English Language Testing System or IELTS as it is recognised universally is formed to evaluate the expertise and language skills of applicants across distinct areas of the English Language.
 IELTS score is acknowledged by most of the renowned academic and professional universities in several countries including the UK, USA, Canada, Australia, Ireland, etc. IELTS is one of the most important English proficiency tests.
-It is also required in the Immigration and Visas proceeding by the UK, Australia, Canada, New Zealand, and many more countries.
-As a result, a good score in IELTS is important in handing over the proof that one has great command of the English language.
-Further, we’ll get into details that what is a good IELTS score?
+Let’s explore further, understand the IELTS Exam structure, how scores are calculated, and what tips you as an international student can follow to get a good IELTS score.

 IELTS Test Structure

 The IELTS exam is divided into two modules primarily :

 Academic Module: It is used to sign up in universities and other well-known institutions for higher education.

 General Training Module: It is used for employment purposes, non-academic training, and immigration to foreign countries.